 Supabase as a Data Destination: The Complete Guide for Data Teams

-In this article, we’ll cover:
+In this article, we will cover:

-• What Supabase is
+• What is Supabase

 • Why consider Supabase as a data destination